IvanTerin/Opa1/README.md

 # Opa1
-Opa1 is my first repository on GitHub, created for "Hello World".
+Opa1 is my first repository on GitHub created for "Hello World".